paulcosmos/new-world-template/content/services/boiler-install.md

 Our **Gas Safe Registered** expert team are highly experienced in installing a large variety of boilers from leading manufacturers.
 Having a new boiler will allow you to heat your home more efficiently with A-Rated boilers allowing you to save the most money on your energy bills.

-* All work cattied out by Gas Safe Registered engineers
+* All work carried out by Gas Safe Registered engineers
 * Friendly, unbiased, expert advice